 Visiting the Loire Valley

-Most people have heard something about the Loire Valley in France.
-Maybe you’ve seen photos of the magnificent castles that dot the countryside, or perhaps you enjoy drinking Sauvignon Blanc, Chenin Blanc or Crémant de Loire.
-Travelers to France tend to overlook this stunning region about 2 hours by train from Paris.
-If you decide to come here, you will surely be amazed at what treasures you will find in the Valley of the Kings.
+Most people have heard of the Loire Valley in France—perhaps you've seen photos of the magnificent castles dotting the countryside, or maybe you enjoy sipping Sauvignon Blanc, Chenin Blanc, or Crémant de Loire.
+Yet many travelers to France overlook this stunning region, just two hours by train from Paris.
+If you choose to explore the Loire Valley, you’ll be amazed by the treasures waiting in the Valley of the Kings.

 Previous